How we can Help

 Establishing a Routine

-The American Dental Association Toothbrushes | American Dental Association (ADA) recommends use of a toothbrush with soft bristles and either a manual or powered toothbrush can be used.
-The list of manual toothbrushes approved by the ADA can be found Product Search | American Dental Association.
-The list of powered toothbrushes approved by the ADA can be found Product Search | American Dental Association.
+The American Dental Association (ADA) Toothbrushes | American Dental Association recommends using a toothbrush with soft bristles, either manual or powered.
+Approved manual and powered toothbrushes can be found on Product Search | American Dental Association.

 Visit a Dentist Regularly